alaffin12/stackedit/1. Back to Sigil/1! Party off the rails.md

 The murder hobos have gone off the rails.
 How do I fix it?
 How do I get them back on track:

 ## The Long Rest
 Ahmaz returns to the party.
 He's not happy with how events turned out - he understands that Fiagro was not in his right mind, but he does not believe that knocking him out to heal him actually helped the party.
+If they ask if he is willing to give the lockdown password, to which Ahmaz will almost laugh and reply: "No.  He thinks you might be behind whatever was afflicting him.
+Worse still he thinks I might be afflicted to.
+But he is willing to lety

 Each segment causes _one_ effect (roll or choose):